cr7boulos/ast_interpreter/README.md

 ## Language Definition
 This interpreter evaluates a custom language similar in syntax to [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language))

-To make tokenizing the language simple, all tokens must have at least one white space character between them ( returns and tabs are also allowed; thus enabling the user to nicely format their code.
+To make tokenizing the language simple, all tokens must have at least one white space character between them (returns and tabs are also allowed; thus enabling the user to nicely format their code).
 For example, this is how the language syntactically defines a variable declaration `( var x 10 )`.
 And a more complicated example that demostrates custom formatting:
 ```
   ( while ( > x 10 )
     ( set x ( - x 1 ) )